wcfrobert/ezweld/README.md

 - Sign convention follows the right-hand rule. right is +X, top is +Y, out-of-page is +Z
 - EZweld is unit-agnostic.
 You can either use [kip, in] or [N, mm] as long as you are consistent.
-- Weld patches do not have its own local coordinate system.
-All stresses are expressed with respect to the global axis.
 - Welds are assumed to fail in pure shear without any normal stress.
 - The combined stress formula is only valid when applied about a weld group's principal orientation.
 EZweld will warn the user if a weld group needs to be rotated.
-The applied moment must be resolved to its principal components as well.
+The applied moment should also be resolved to its principal components.